 "It is through art, and through art only, that we can realize our perfection." - Oscar Wilde

-Today's video features a documentary on Oscar Wilde.
+Today's video features a lecture on Oscar Wilde.
 Enjoy!